mcosovic/JuliaGrid.jl/docs/src/tutorials/acOptimalPowerFlow.md

 ---

 ## [Power Analysis](@id ACOptimalPowerAnalysisTutorials)
 Once the computation of voltage magnitudes and angles at each bus is completed, various electrical quantities can be determined.
-JuliaGrid offers the [`power!`](@ref power!(::AcPowerFlow)) function, which enables the calculation of powers associated with buses and branches.
+JuliaGrid offers the [`power!`](@ref power!(::AcPowerFlow)) function, which enables the calculation of powers associated with buses, branches, and generators.
 Here is an example code snippet demonstrating its usage:
 ```@example acopf
 power!(analysis)
 nothing # hide
 ```

-The function stores the computed powers in the rectangular coordinate system.
+The function stores the computed active and reactive powers.
 It calculates the following powers related to buses and branches:

 | Type   | Power                                                          | Active                                         | Reactive                                       |
 |:-------|:---------------------------------------------------------------|:-----------------------------------------------|:-----------------------------------------------|